steqeq/0000/docs/how-to/fine-tuning-llms/model-quantization.rst

 fly during inference.
 This can save your memory usage by a factor of four.
 A speedup in inference is expected because inference of GPTQ models uses a lower bit width, which takes less time to communicate.

-Before setting up the GPTQConfig in transformers, ensure the `AutoGPTQ <https://github.com/AutoGPTQ/AutoGPTQ>`_ library is installed.
+Before setting up the GPTQ configuration in Transformers, ensure the `AutoGPTQ <https://github.com/AutoGPTQ/AutoGPTQ>`_ library is installed.

 Installing AutoGPTQ